jules2689/trudeau/trudeau/2020-04-20/trudeau.md

 [end of  I want to wish a full and speedy recovery to all those injured, including another RCMP officer.
 Canada is a vast and sweeping country, filled with long stretches of lonely roads.
 With unwavering courage and compassion, our royal canadian mounted police patrol  roads to keep US safe, as they have for over 100 years.
-I know from coast to coast to coast, the women and men who wear the red surge in service tocanada are grieving deeply  loss of one of their own and one of our best.
+I know from coast to coast to coast, the women and men WHO wear the red surge in service tocanada are grieving deeply  loss of one of their own and one of our best.
 This tragedy is a painful reminder of the risks all of ourfirst responders take to   of the sacrifices  mayevery single day to  our communities, paramedics, doctors, nurses, firefighters, and police officers, they're always here for US They've been stepping up throughthe pandemic, and yesterday  Nova Scotia they showed that bravery.
 I want to take a moment to thankthem all for the  their courage.
 Many  you are already working overtime because of this pandemic.